shubhamwaghagkmf010/dnschange/README.md

 ## 🖥 What Is This?

-**DNSChanger** is a portable Windows utility built using batch scripting and compiled to `.exe`.
+**DNSChange** is a portable Windows utility built using batch scripting and compiled to `.exe`.
 It runs `netsh` commands to change your DNS configuration instantly — no need to go into Control Panel or adapter settings.

 ---